When should you give up your toddler’s nap? Read a sleep expert’s insights and signs your toddler is ready to stop napping.

 When my textbook sleeper began taking longer and longer and longer to fall asleep at nap time, I persisted with iron-clad determination.

 I had worked so hard to get my then 18-month-old and two-and-a-half-year-old to nap at the same time.

-What I got back was that it was very clear at a few months shy of three, she was ready to give them up.
-I had to ask Chelsea, ‘If she’s ready, why is she so temperamental without one?’
-Chelsea assured me this was normal, and to facilitate quiet down time with a carb-rich snack such as fruit or bread to give her energy.
+What I got back was that it was very clear at a few months shy of three, my little girl was ready to give them up.
+Nevertheless, I had to ask Chelsea, ‘If she’s ready, why is she so temperamental without one?’
+Chelsea assured me this was normal, and to facilitate quiet downtime with a carb-rich snack such as fruit or bread to give her energy.

 So, When Should Your Toddler Stop Napping?
 A Sleep Consultant Weighs In